alif2884/Sales-Database-Project/README.md

 ## 🎓 Academic Context
 This project was completed during the Spring 2025 term for the Information Technology course, part of the Industrial Engineering curriculum at Sharif University of Technology.

-## 🧠 What I Learned
-- Working with existing messy databases and restructuring them

-- Creating normalized database schemas with PK/FK constraints

-- Writing analytical SQL queries directly from a clean schema

 ## 📎 Notes